CNuge/BOLD-CLI/README.md

 ## About

 BOLD-CLI lets you download specimen and sequence data from the barcode of life database (BOLD) directly from the command line.
-BOLD-CLI interfaces with the database via the [BOLD API](http://www.boldsystems.org/index.php/resources/api?type=webservices) and allows you to obtain a local copies of data without needing to utilize [the public data portal](http://www.boldsystems.org/index.php/Public_BINSearch?searchtype=records).
-The command line interface provides an efficient means of querying the database and also allows returned data to be directly piped (`|`) to other UNIX shell commands.
+BOLD-CLI interfaces with the database via the [BOLD API](http://www.boldsystems.org/index.php/resources/api?type=webservices) and allows you to obtain local copies of data without needing to utilize [the public data portal](http://www.boldsystems.org/index.php/Public_BINSearch?searchtype=records).
+The command line interface provides an efficient means of querying the database and also allows returned data to be directly piped to other UNIX shell commands.

 ## Installation